Tag: Anna Turley

 Anna Turley – 2016 Parliamentary Question to the Department for Work and Pensions

-To ask the Secretary of State for Work and Pensions, what assessment the Government has made of the safe levels of acetaldehyde to which workers in the chemical industry can be exposed.
+To ask the Secretary of State for Communities and Local Government, what assessment he has made of the effect of changes to business rate relief on the charity sector.

 • Anna Turley – 2016 Parliamentary Question to the Department of Health